Guilhermennf/NLW_eSports/README.md

 ## Description

 The project is called _Find your Duo_.
-It is a platform to find the perfect partner to play your favorite game together, by connecting your Twitch.tv account.
+It is a platform to find the perfect partner to play your favorite game together.

 <p align="center">
 <img src="./web/src/assets/NLW_eSports.jpg" alt="Next Level Week Esports Logo"/></p>